 I'm using a separate registration system.
 How can I easily export and import my data?

-We recommend that you export all of your participants and programs from your current system and share this file with your account manager.
-Your account manager will work with you to organize your Group Structure in a way that aligns with your current registration system to allow for efficient imports.
+We recommend that you export all of your participants and programs from your current system and share this file with your client manager.
+Your Client Success Manager will work with you to organize your Group Structure in a way that aligns with your current registration system to allow for efficient imports.
 This way, the files you export do not have to be manually manipulated to match the spreadsheet you upload to us, and you can reduce the chance of errors.

 Can I add or remove columns from the import template?

 Yes, you can customize the information you submit based on your organization’s information.
-The Group Structure template provided by your account manager is just a starting point, so feel free to add or remove columns as needed.
+The Group Structure template provided by your Client Success Manager is just a starting point, so feel free to add or remove columns as needed.
 Just a heads up--we will always need session names, start dates, end dates, due dates, and lockout dates.

 For organizations using their own registration system, we need a spreadsheet of all of your participants before your organization is ready to launch.

 When a Participant Import is received, it is imported into your account and an automatic email is sent to any new email addresses attached to participants.